bereznowski/tic-tac-toe/README.md

 # Tic-Tac-Toe

 This is a simple terminal-based game called [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
-It has been written in C++ and uses `curses` library.

 To compile it on GNU/Linux use: